GermanBrainRot/Project-Galileo/README.md

 This has *nothing* to do with the fact that we asked them to move together.
 I pulled that example out of my ass to keep the system simple.
 The dynamics are coupled because of the need to maintain correlations!

-*This* is what Bell was getting at with his famous theorem: in a classical Markovian picture, correlation forces us to introduce *extra dynamics* to maintain them.
+*This* is what Bell was getting at with his famous theorem: in a classical Markovian picture, correlation forces us to introduce *extra dynamics* to maintain it.

 Sure: you could also have added velocities and imposed a realistic constraint on the correlation of the velocity after the interaction.
 But to make this correlation *stick*, you would have to make velocity dominate position evolution, and velocity itself would basically have to be deterministic.
 Otherwise, over time, the correlation imposed this way will still degenerate.